finller/laravel-mangopay/README.md

 ```

 If you already store user data in your database and you want to sync it with mangopay, just add:
-The only data stored by this package in the database is the mangopay user id.

 ```php
 use Finller\Mangopay\Traits\HasMangopayUser;